kyleboas/tacticsjournal.com/_posts/2025/09/2025-09-26-telephone-numbers.md

 <!---more--->

+As Pep Guardiola said, "I thought it was a 4-3-3, 4-2-3-1, or telephone number my wife."

+We try to translate what we see into words, but the game has evolved to be much more dynamic in and out of possession, managers don't care what we call it.

 You'll never see me use those numbers when I write because, first, I think it oversimplifies a complex process; second, it makes the reader or listener assume the formation is fixed; and third, it is a definitive statement to say "Chelsea are using a 3-4-3 formation."

 I'm on the outside looking in.
 What if the coach views it as a 5-2-3 instead and is communicating that to the players?
 That formation change represents a shift in mindset on the part of the players on the pitch.
 One formation is more offensive and the other more defensive.